opentelekomcloud-infra/otc-zuul-jobs/roles/create-vault-approle-token/README.rst

    Vault URL.

-.. zuul:rolevar:: vault_client_token
+.. zuul:rolevar:: vault_token

-   Client token to use for unwrapping secret_id,
+   Client token to use for unwrapping secret_id.

 .. zuul:rolevar:: vault_wrapping_token_id

    Wrapped secret-id.

+.. zuul:rolevar:: vault_role_name

+   Role name or the AppRole.
+If set together with wrapped secret-id is used to verify wrapped token.

 .. zuul:rolevar:: vault_role_id